xianghui/javascript101/content/lessons/1-4-scoping.md

 One of the classic pitfall/gotcha regarding **function scoping** is that it might behave differently from what we think it should (especially if you have prior programming knowledge).
-Consider the following html code example with 5 buttons.
+Consider the following HTML code example with 5 buttons.
 In each HTML button, we can assign an `onclick` handler, which we hope to show the button index.
-It turns on that when you click on any of the button, it always show 5 (instead of the respective index) :angry:.
+It turns on that when you click on any of the buttons, it always show 5 (instead of the respective index) :angry:.

 ```html